Patriots of DAR Members

 daughter of a paper maker.
 They had eleven children, three of whom followed the family

-Bicking Family Cemetery in Narbeth, Montgomery County Pennsylvania.
+Bicking Family Cemetery is in Narbeth, Montgomery County, Pennsylvania.

 Carol Hart's Patriot